Efteling: Design

 The success of Efteling has been attributed largely to its ride designs, architecture and atmosphere.
 When Anton Pieck was asked to design the initial fairy tales for the Efteling, he made sure the park would live up to his personal high standards.
 There would be no use of cheap building materials, plastic, or concrete.
 Pieck's illustration style, somewhat grim and dark, but also romantic and nostalgic, was the thematic base on which nearly all future expansions were built.

 Pieck worked for Efteling until the mid-1970s, when his position as chief designer was passed on to the younger Ton van de Ven.
 Van de Ven had already been working for Efteling for several years and Pieck was very pleased with his work.
 The Haunted Castle (het Spookslot), which opened in 1978 as the park's first new large attraction, was Efteling's first to be designed entirely by Van de Ven.

 Van de Ven continued his work until 2002, when he retired.
 A new team of imagineers works on new Efteling attractions, still in a style suitable to the Efteling.

 Divisions

-The Efteling Theme Park Resort now comprises several divisions: the theme park (1952), the four-star Efteling Hotel (1992), the 18-hole golf course (1995), Efteling Theatre (2002), accommodation parks: Efteling Bosrijk (2009) & Het Loonsche Land (2017).
+The Efteling Theme Park Resort now comprises several divisions: the theme park (1952), the four-star Efteling Wonder Hotel (1992), Efteling Theatre (2002), and the accommodation parks: Efteling Bosrijk (2009) & Het Loonsche Land (2017).
 The theatre, which was once used for park shows, is one of the five biggest theatres in the Netherlands and can house big theatre productions, which will not be included in park admissions.

 Besides using it as a home base for shows/musicals created by the Efteling itself (like "Droomvlucht") it also lends itself out for other big productions, events, and business events.
 The hotel was operated by Golden Tulip for several years, but Efteling decided in 2004 to manage it independently.
-All divisions are now profitable, although it took the golf course several years to break even.
 The divisions are each contained in commercial corporations, but all shares are still held by the nonprofit Efteling Nature Park Foundation (Stichting Natuurpark de Efteling).